 i'm sorry i left early the day before, but my heart was bleeding up my throat and i couldn't keep it from seeping out, so i left before you could see me cry.

 i'm sorry i was too young to have the right words.

-i'm sorry i was so angry at you for leaving for a year. i just couldn't bear the loss of you both so quickly, when my world was already on fire in a hell you didn't know about.
+i'm sorry i was so angry at you for leaving for a year. i just couldn't bear the loss of you both so quickly, when my world was already on fire.

 "i miss you. they say i'll be ok; but i'm not going to, ever, get over you."